GlobalUnderdog/pharos/README.md

 2. Weekly (to catch iteration bugs)
 3. Whenever there are new versions of the language or dependencies available (to catch provision bugs)

-The results of CI sessions are displayed on your dashboard and errors are reported:
+The results of CI runs are displayed on your dashboard and errors are reported:

 ![Dashboard](dashboard.png)